Skip to main content

 Object number2014.57

 DescriptionOakeshott type XIIIa.
 Blade of flat/hexagonal cross-section, with very gradual taper, and a mid-size, shallow fuller from the crossbar past the midpoint.
-Short, stubby quillons.
-Robust type J pommel, slightly squat.
+Crossbar of short, stubby quillons with octagonal cross-section, flaring toward the ends.

 On View